Calvinxc1/nd00333-capstone/README.md

 The dataset will be used to build a ML pipeline and accompanying API for assessing new employees and their likely retention levels.

 ### Access
-The dataset was uploaded to Azure's dataset repository, and is accessed through that.
+The dataset was uploaded to Azure's dataset repository, and is accessed through that for the AutoML process.
+It is accessed through this Github repo for the HyperDrive process.

 ## Automated ML
 An AutoML run was conducted for this model, consisting of a classification, metriced against a weighted AUC.